History of Knox

 "Scott has a demonstrated commitment to academic excellence with the capacity to lead high-performing teams.
 He has contributed to strategic planning and curriculum development, allowing him to establish an outstanding professional track record."

-Today there are approximately 2,800 boys at Knox, with about 2,100 in the Senior School and 700 in the Preparatory School.
-Knox also operates Wahroonga Prep, a co-educational campus for girls and boys from Pre-Kindergarten to Year 6.
+Today there are approximately 3,000 students across our campuses.
+In addition to Knox Prep and the Knox Senior School, we also operate Wahroonga Prep, a co-educational campus for girls and boys from Pre-Kindergarten to Year 6.
 The School offers boarding for approximately 200 boys from Year 7 onwards.
-The School has a teaching staff of more than 270 with additional staff employed in roles such as visiting music, physical education, information resource teachers and ancillary support.
+The School has a teaching staff of more than 250 with additional staff employed in roles such as visiting music, physical education, information resource teachers and ancillary support.